 The Company sells a majority of its products through dealer and distributor agreements.
 In general, distributors are contractually obligated to offer the Company's products on an exclusive basis.
 However, many of the dealers through which the Company sells its products also carry competing product offerings and most dealers who sell the Company's products exclusively are not contractually obligated to continue to do so and may choose to sell competing products at any time.
-If certain dealers or distributors decide to emphasize products from the Company's competitors or to otherwise reduce their purchase of the Company's products, it may lower the Company's sales.
-The Company also relies on its dealers and distributors to service and repair its products.
+If certain dealers or distributors decide to emphasize products from the Company's competitors or to otherwise reduce their purchase of the Company's products.
 The addition of several new technologies in the Company's products increases their complexity which in turn requires additional skills and knowledge from its dealers and distributors to service and repair these products.
-There can be no assurance that the Company's dealers and distributors will provide high quality repair services to the Company's customers.
+There can be no assurance that the Company's dealers or distributors will provide high quality repair services to the Company's customers.
 If dealers or distributors fail to provide quality service during either trial, delivery or after-sales service to the Company's customers, the Company's brand identity and reputation may be damaged, which could have a material adverse effect on the Company's business, results of operations or financial condition.

-In order to remain competitive, the Company may leverage different sales strategies, which could include considering changes to its existing distribution model.
+In order to remain competitive, the Company recently launched a Direct-to-Consumer platform allowing it to sell certain PA&A directly to its consumers in Canada and the U.S. through an online shopping experience.
+The Company may continue to leverage other sales strategies, which could include further changes to its existing distribution model.
 The Company's ability to explore alternative models may depend on laws that could be interpreted to impose limitations on the direct-to-consumer sales model and on actions and efforts of its dealers and distributors against such changes.
 Any such attempt by the Company may also negatively impact its relationships with its existing dealers and distributors and limit its ability to develop relationships with new dealers and distributors, thereby potentially having a material adverse effect on the Company's business, results of operations or financial condition.